whatyouhide/stream_data/README.md

 end
 ```

-To know more about property testing, read the `ExUnitProperties` documentation.
-Another great resource about property testing in Erlang (but with most ideas that apply to Elixir as well) is Fred Hebert's website [propertesting.com](http://propertesting.com).
+To know more about property-based testing, read the `ExUnitProperties` documentation.
+Another great resource about property-based testing in Erlang (but with most ideas that apply to Elixir as well) is Fred Hebert's website [propertesting.com](http://propertesting.com).

-The property testing side of this library is heavily inspired by the [original QuickCheck paper](http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (which targeted Haskell) as well as Clojure's take on property testing, [test.check](https://github.com/clojure/test.check).
+The property-based testing side of this library is heavily inspired by the [original QuickCheck paper](http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (which targeted Haskell) as well as Clojure's take on property-based testing, [test.check](https://github.com/clojure/test.check).

 ## License